MustafaMalikDev/.github/profile/README.md

   <h1>Hi, I'm Mustafa Malik 👨‍💻</h1>
   <h3>Software Engineer | Game Developer | OS Enthusiast</h3>
   <p>
     I'm a second year undergraduate at the University of Kent studying Software Engineering.
-I am very passionate about designing and developing tools and applications useful for myself and other people.
+I am very passionate about designing, developing tools and applications useful for myself and other people.
 I have a strong interest in Operating Systems and Kernel Development.
-Alongside that, I also have interest in Web Development, specifically Fullstack Development.
+Alongside that, I also have interest in Web Development.
   </p>
 </div>